Chris Wood: Burnley striker undergoing medical at Newcastle who have met release clause of around £25m

-Chris Wood will finalise a £25m switch to Newcastle after undergoing a medical before completing a move from Burnley.
+Chris Wood has passed his medical and is set to finalise a £25m switch to Newcastle from Burnley.

-Newcastle hope to complete a deal for the striker on Wednesday after triggering a release clause with a sizeable bid to secure a replacement for Callum Wilson, who has been ruled out for two months with a calf injury.
+Newcastle are hoping to complete a deal for the striker after triggering a release clause with a sizeable bid to secure a replacement for Callum Wilson, who has been ruled out for two months with a calf injury.

-Sky Sports News has been told Wood will commit his future to Newcastle by signing a deal running until at least the summer of 2025.
+Sky Sports News has been told Wood will sign a deal running until at least the summer of 2025.

 Wood has been a key player for relegation rivals Burnley, who sit just above Newcastle on goal difference in the bottom three, but the 30-year-old had a clause in his contract allowing him to leave Turf Moor if a specific fee is tabled.